rmcsharry/metabase-deploy/guide.md

 The 0.18.1 guide for running Metabase on Heroku is [here](http://www.metabase.com/docs/v0.18.1/operations-guide/running-metabase-on-heroku.html).

-Since Metabase is aready setup, you don't need to read the setup guide, but it is [here](http://www.metabase.com/docs/v0.18.1/setting-up-metabase.html).
+The setup guide for Metabase is [here](http://www.metabase.com/docs/v0.18.1/setting-up-metabase.html).

 ## So what is the difference between this repo and the official Metabase repo?
 Currently there are only 3 differences between this repo and the official Metabase repo on github: